wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.1 =
+* New: If cpu load setting is low make use of the file copy limit for pushing / backup process to increase copy speed #1485
+* Enh: Add warning notice if WP_CRON_DISABLED is set to true as backup BG Processing depends upon it #1467
+* Fix: Add own implementation of get_current_network_id() for backward compatibility when creating backup #1438
+* Fix: Updating or resetting staging / backup site skips all WordPress core folders #1435
+* Fix: Prevent 504 Gateway Timeout issue during Backup restore by force a low CPU LOAD (i.e. 10s) #1420
+* Fix: Wrong directory path is displayed when update/reset a staging / backup site #1447
+* Fix: Override SplFileObject::seek to make it consistent across all PHP version including PHP 8 when creating backup #1444
+* Fix: Make FileObject::seek behave exactly as SplFileObject::seek from PHP < 8.0 when creating backup #1480
+* Fix: Search Replace now works for Visual Composer / WP Bakery encoded pages on cloning backup creation #1442
+* Fix: Adjust CSS of the "Backup in Progress" element #1466
+* Fix: Clarify email sending tooltip description #1469
+* Fix: Adjust CSS of the loader icon for showing backup creation #1487
+* Tweak: Retain WP STAGING ( backup ) options during push #1417
+* Tweak: Make PHP 5.6 minimum supported PHP version for backup #1448
+* Tweak: Set WordPress 4.4 as minimum required WordPress version #1449
+* Dev: Fix Queue working in PHP 8 and Add PHP 8 unit tests in backup fast tests #1450
+* Dev: Cancel pending or running github actions backup fast tests if there is a new push on the same PR #1486

 = 2.9.0 =
 * New: Compatible up to WordPress 5.8.2